BladeBoles/Beautiful-Vues-Client/README.md

 ## User Stories:

-1. I can enter a date (or use a random date) and get the NASA apod for that date, along with its explanation.
+1. I can enter a date (or use the current date) and get the NASA apod for that date, along with its explanation.

 2. I have the option to include a random inspirational quote from a STEM figure

-3. Once my quote and image are generated, I have the option to "favorite" up to 3/5/10 (some reasonable number) of them
+3. (Stretch) Once my quote and image are generated, I have the option to "favorite" up to 3/5/10 (some reasonable number) of them

-4. I can add notes to my favorites or delete them
+4. (Stretch) I can add notes to my favorites or delete them

 5. (Stretch) I can CRUD my own inspirational quotes